Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 14. Passione on Fifth, a taste of Northern Italy in Berkeley

 Grab an Aperol Spritz and enjoy some classic Italian staples.
-We had a great time consuming as much charcuterie as we could possibly take in, in addition to the incredible seafood we ordered.
+We had a great time consuming as much charcuterie as we could take in, in addition to the incredible seafood we ordered.
 Famous for their char-grilled pizzas, Passione on Fifth boasts an impressive menu and equally impressive cocktails.
+It’s a must-try if you’re exploring restaurants in Berkeley, CA.

 15. Enjoy an afternoon of tasting on the Berkeley Wine Block!